daffineq/kuroji-api/README.md

 - `number` (path): Episode number (required)
 - `provider` (query): Provider name (default: "ANIWATCH")
 - `dub` (query): Boolean for dubbed version (default: false)

+> **💡 Tip**: It's better to make requests directly to Consumet from your application rather than making requests to this API.
+This will decrease response time and eliminate an extra hop in the request chain.
 </details>

 <details>